-Total Recorded Injury Frequency ("TRIF")
+Total Recordable Injury Frequency ("TRIF")

 The TRIF measure tracks the ratio of recordable injuries to hours worked.
 A recordable injury is defined as any occupational injury or illness that results in an employee experiencing a fatality, lost-time injury, medical treatment beyond first aid, restricted work or any other type of injury or illness which results in a significant injury/illness or loss of consciousness.
 TRIF performance reflects the utility's commitment to health and safety.
-In 2021, the TRIF rate was 0.56 compared to 0.58 in 2020.